logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 });
 ```
 ::: callout
 **Note:** All critical functions defined in the sub-tray abstract will continue to fire even if new ones are defined in the sub-tray definition.
 This also applies to events in that newly defined events will be merged into the event list.
 However, a duplicate event definition will override the event in the sub-tray abstract.
-As such any additional event functionality can be easily implemented, and if needed, existing events can be overwriten.
+As such any additional event functionality can be easily implemented, and if needed, existing events can be overwritten.
 :::

 ### Options ###